 Built in the 13th century, it was later modified, transformed and widened in the 16th and 18th centuries.
 Various valuables disappeared during the Civil War.

 Still conserved are a Gothic silver processional cross with rich enamels and a Morella punch from the late 15th century and the 18th century St. Bartholomew reliquary.

-The church has a Greek floor plan with a central dome, side exits and a bell tower located at the foot of the central nave.
-Its gable wall has a semi-circular roof, which was quite the architectural rarity for its time.
-Recent restoration works on the pictorial roof have produced some surprising and unexpected results at times.
-Due to its location at the foot of the castle, the church forms part of this monumental complex that crowns the village.
+It’s a temple featuring a Greek cross-plan with a central dome, side entrance and a bell tower located at the foot of the central nave, which has a belfry with a semi-circular roof—an architectural rarity at the time.
+The recent renovations of the picturesque roof have created a surprising and even unexpected result.
+Given its location at the foot of the castle, together, they form a monumental site crowning the town.